cybex-gmbh/transmorpher/README.md

 Please check the [compose.prod.example.yml](compose.prod.example.yml) file for an example of a production configuration.

-To not accidentally upgrade to a new breaking version, attach the version you want to use to the image name:
+To not accidentally upgrade to a new breaking version, attach the version (replace "0.x" with a valid version in this example) you want to use to the image name:

 `cybexwebdev/transmorpher:0.x-app`
 `cybexwebdev/transmorpher:0.x-transcoder`